Scheduled monitoring runs per week

 Lines of code

-This case study will illustrate the importance of Live Monitoring for e-commerce sites through a TestCraft client and will provide real examples of process monitoring.
+This case study will illustrate the importance of live end-to-end monitoring for e-commerce sites through a TestCraft client and will provide real examples of process monitoring.

 TestCraft enables us to make sure that all our fundamental processes are working properly, constantly, in the easiest, most efficient way.